cloudevents/spec/spec.md

   * REQUIRED
   * MUST contain at least one non-empty sub-property.

-### source-type
+### subject
 * Type: String
-* Description: Type of the event source.
-Providers define list of event sources.
+* Description: Identifies the subject of the event in relation to the source.
+  For example, a notification about a new customer record being added to a CRM system might identify the CRM system as the "source", might further qualify the event as 'new-customer-added' in the "event-type" relative to its "namespace", and then further qualify the subject of the event (the new record) with the content of this field.
+The subject is a free-form string defined by the publisher.
 * Constraints:
-  * REQUIRED
-  * MUST be a non-empty string
+  * OPTIONAL.
+The subject may be self-evident from the "source" context.
 * Examples:
-  * s3

-### source-id
-* Type: String
-* Description: ID of the event source.
-* Constraints:
-  * REQUIRED
-  * MUST be a non-empty string
-* Examples:
-  * my.s3.bucket
+  * File system event, a newly created file being the subject, with a partial URI relative to the source URI: /data/app/alice.txt
+  * Customer relationship management (CRM) solution event, new customer record being the subject, with fully qualified URI: https://example.com/crm/c/2662773

 ### event-id
 * Type: String